mo-to-la/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that sets no permissions for owner and group but all permission for other users Script that gives gives 753 permission
-Scriptthat sets the mode of the file hello the same as olleh’s mode
+Scriptthat sets the mode of the file hello the same as olleh’s mode Script that dds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users